fabric8io/docker-maven-plugin/doc/manual.md

   sets the environment variable `JAVA_OPTS`.
 Multiple such entries can be provided.
 This environment is used both for building images and running containers.
 The value cannot be empty.
-* **docker.ports.PROP** Sets a port mapping.
-For example `<docker.ports.jolokia.port>8080<docker.ports.jolokia.port>` maps the container port 8080 dyamically to a host port and assigns this host port to the Maven property `${jolokia.port}`.
+* **docker.ports.idx** Sets a port mapping.
+For example `<docker.ports.1>jolokia.ports:8080<docker.ports.1>` maps the container port 8080 dynamically to a host port and assigns this host port to the Maven property `${jolokia.port}`.
 See [Port mapping](#port-mapping) for possible mapping options.
-For creating images only the value is used for exposing the port.
+When creating images images only the right most port is used for exposing the port.
+For providing multiple port mappings, the index should be count up.
 * **docker.portPropertyFile** specifies a path to a port mapping used when starting a container.
 * **docker.links.idx** defines a list of links to other containers when